 Our rehabilitation service provides comprehensive care for patients with spasticity who may require special seats or wheelchairs.
-Objective assessments are provided by the paediatricians specialising in neurology, the surgeons specialising in orthopaedics, the orthotists, the physiotherapists and occupational therapists, and gait is objectively analysed with portable gait analysis.
-Children with cerebral palsy have a comprehensive review to decide on the most appropriate mode of treatment – be it intramuscular botulinum toxin injection for specific muscle groups, special orthotic devices, or tendon-release orthopaedic surgery.
-Therapies such as robotic rehabilitation is also available in collaboration with the Centre for Advanced Rehabilitation Therapeutics (CART) in Tan Tock Seng Hospital.
+Objective assessments are provided by paediatricians specialising in neurology, surgeons specialising in orthopaedics, orthotists, physiotherapists and occupational therapists, and gait is objectively analysed with portable gait analysis.
+Children with cerebral palsy receive a comprehensive review to decide on the most appropriate mode of treatment – intramuscular botulinum toxin injection for specific muscle groups, special orthotic devices, or tendon-release orthopaedic surgery.
+Therapies such as robotic rehabilitation are also available in collaboration with the Centre for Advanced Rehabilitation Therapeutics (CART) in Tan Tock Seng Hospital.
 Preventative care such as hip surveillance, nutritional support and educational intervention are other critical arenas considered in our specialised clinics.

 We provide diagnostic services, comprising electroencephalograms performed by experienced technicians and interpreted by paediatricians specialising in neurology and epileptology.
 Brainstem auditory-evoked response and visual-evoked potentials allow testing in children with suspected hearing or visual impairment respectively.
 Neuromuscular problems are also diagnosed and assessed with nerve conduction studies and electromyograms.

 The Paediatric Epilepsy-Monitoring Unit (PMU) is designed especially for round-the-clock monitoring of patients diagnosed with epilepsy where more information is needed, or to clarify the nature of the patients' frequent spells or events.
-The patient (neonate, infant, child or adolescent) is admitted to the PMU to allow careful study of the clinical seizures or events.
+The patient is admitted to the PMU to allow careful study of the clinical seizures or events.

 The monitoring process involves continuous electroencephalogram (EEG) recording with simultaneous video recording of the seizures.
 The analysis of these seizures or events will enable an accurate diagnosis to be made and allow formulation of management plans that include anti-epileptic medication, ketogenic diet as well as the possibility of surgical treatment for intractable seizures.

-There are clinic sessions run by a team of paediatricians with support from physiotherapists, occupational therapists, speech therapists, paediatric epilepsy nurse educator, child psychologists and the medical social worker.
+We have clinic sessions run by a team of paediatricians with support from physiotherapists, occupational therapists, speech therapists, paediatric epilepsy nurse educator, child psychologists and the medical social workers.